Analysis | Republican views of Trump were just as warm after the Capitol attack as before

 What is news is that the views of Trump didn’t shift in Pew’s March 2021 polling, either.
 In November, 69 percent of Republicans and Republican-leaning independents had warm or very warm views of Trump.
 In March, the figure was 71 percent, functionally unchanged.
 The percentage with cold or very cold views went from 22 percent to 18 percent.

 You might wonder whether this is perhaps because Republicans left the party in droves.
 That’s unlikely, for two reasons.
-First, Republicans who left the party often became independents, meaning that many would be included in the “Republican-leaning independents” category.
+First, Republicans who left the party often became independents, meaning many would be included in the “Republican-leaning independents” category.

 But more broadly, national views of Trump similarly didn’t budge much.
 In November, 34 percent of the country had warm or very warm views of Trump (most of them Republicans).
 In March, the figure was a functionally unchanged 32 percent.
 The percentage of Americans with cold or very cold views of Trump — a measure that would presumably increase if voters were incensed by the Capitol attack — was at 57 percent in each poll.